SanskritiOza/SansQuantumRepo/README.md

 # SansQuantumRepo
-This is my Github repository of Quantum projects.
+This is my Github repository of Quantum programmming projects.